-Note that there are two different places Biofilter could draw from when outputting any given type of data: the user input dataset, or the prior knowledge database.
+Note that there are two different places Biofilter could draw from when outputting any given type of data: one of the user input datasets, or the prior knowledge database.
 If an output type is requested which was not provided as input then the choice is clear, and Biofilter will produce the requested output based on the data contained in the knowledge database.
 For any data type which was provided as input, however, Biofilter will pull any corresponding output columns from the input data rather than the knowledge database.

-This means, for example, that if regions are supplied as input and both genes and regions are requested as output, then the gene output column will correctly identify the gene whose region matched the input region, but the region output columns will not contain that gene’s region; instead, they will contain the input region which matched the gene.
+This means, for example, that if regions are supplied as input and both “gene” and “region” are requested as output, then the result may not be as expected.
+The output will list both genes and regions, and the genes in the first column will indeed be the ones whose genomic region matched one of the provided input regions.
+However, the region shown next to each gene will not be that gene’s region, as one might hope; it will instead be the user-provided input region which matched the gene’s region.

+Biofilter provides additional output options to deal with situations such as these.
 The six basic types will suffice for most use cases, but they are actually only shorthand for their respective sets of individual output columns.
-For more particular use cases (such as the region and gene issue described above), Biofilter provides some additional shorthand types (such as “generegion”) and also allows any single output column to be requested individually.
-This includes each separate column from any of the six data type outputs, as well as some columns which are not included in any of the shorthand sets.
+For more particular use cases there are a few additional shorthand types (such as “generegion”), and any single output column may also be requested individually.
+This includes each separate column from any of the six data type outputs (such as “region_chr” which is the first of four columns included in the “region” output type), as well as some columns which are not included in any of the shorthand sets.

-Biofilter currently supports the following outputs, any of which may be used in any order as arguments to the FILTER, ANNOTATE or MODEL analysis options:
+Biofilter currently supports the following outputs: